Once a nurse, always a nurse. But what if you have come to the conclusion that you don’t actually want to work as a nurse anymore?

 After all, nurses are lifelong learners by nature.
 Taking on a new job away from the bedside can be an exciting adventure.
 Where will you end up next?
 Have you ever considered looking for a way to use your nursing degree working for a corporation, or as a nurse entrepreneur?

-If the answer is YES then you may be ready to embark upon a new nursing career journey.
-It is time to open up you mind to new nursing jobs away from the bedside.
+If the answer is YES, then you may be ready to embark upon a new nursing career journey.
+It is time to open up your mind to new nursing jobs away from the bedside.

 8 Awesome Nursing Jobs Away From The Bedside

 Medical device sales representatives are sales experts who sell medical equipment to hospitals, surgery centers, or physician offices.
 Their job is to detail the unique features and benefits of their products and work as a liaison between the device company and the client.